A Special Place for Children

 Making a Difference

 Bright Spaces are warm, safe, enriching places in homeless shelters, domestic violence shelters, and other agencies for children and youth experiencing homelessness or other crises to:

 - build caring relationships,

 - experience the joy of childhood.

-The reality for the millions of children experiencing homelessness, domestic violence, or other trauma is that there are fewer opportunities for them to develop the social, cognitive, language, and gross motor skills that are important for academic success.
+Today, there are 2.5 million children experiencing homelessness in the U.S. and at least 1 in 15 American children has been exposed to some form of family violence.
+The reality for these children is that there are fewer opportunities for them to develop the social, cognitive, language, and gross motor skills that are important for academic success.
 This has serious and long-lasting developmental outcomes, which often contribute to a cycle of instability that is difficult to break.

 For more information on Bright Spaces in the U.S., please contact us at email@example.com.